-Q1: 5LN01SP N-channel MOSFET transistor (black, with 3 leads, marked "YB4F").
-Tiny, isn't it!
-Insert it on the board at location "Q1", with the larger flat side marked YB4F facing up, toward "R1".
-Put the center lead in the bottom hole, and the other two leads in the top holes.
-Push it down so it is less than 1/4" (6mm) high.
-Q2: 5LP01SP P-channel MOSFET transistor (black, with 3 leads, marked "XB5A").
-Insert it at ( location "O2", with the larger flat side marked XB5A facing down, toward "C6".
+Q1: 5LN01SP N-channel MOSFET transistor (black, 3 leads, marked "YB4F").
+Insert it at "Q1", with the larger flat side marked YB4F facing up, toward "R1".
+The center lead goes in the bottom hole, and the other two leads go in the top holes.
+Push it down so it is less than 1/4" (6.35mm) high.
+O2: 5LP01SP P-channel MOSFET transistor (black, with 3 leads, marked "XB5A").
+Insert it at (location "Q2", with the larger flat side marked XB5A facing down, toward "C6".
 R1: 1 megohm trimpot (a gray cube with 3 leads, marked "WR1MEG").
 Diodes are polarity sensitive, and have a colored a band around one end.
 Be sure the banded end matches the band shown on the board.
 D9: 1N4148 (a reddish glass tube, with a wire at each end, and "1N4148" printed on it in tiny letters).
 Bend the leads, and place it on the board at "D9" with the banded end as shown on the board.
 Solder each lead, and cut off the excess.
 D10: 1N4148.
 D14: 1N4148.
 D11: 1N5231B (also reddish glass, but marked "1N5231B").
 It has tape on its leads, marked "D11".
 Now for the pin headers: They get soldered on top, which is easier without the ICs in the way.
 Hint: Cover the nearby IC holes with a piece of masking tape so you don't accidentally plug them with solder.
 P1: 30-pin header.
-Insert the pins so the plastic body is against the bottom of the board (see drawing ( )below).
+Insert the pins with the plastic body against the bottom of the board (see drawing below).
 Solder the pins on the top side.
 Don't use too much solder.
 Pry off the plastic body, and cut the pins on the bottom as short as possible.
-Hint: To remove excess solder from the top, temporarily push the plastic onto the top of the pins to hold them in place, and re-solder the pins from the bottom.
+Hint: To remove excess solder on top, temporarily plug a 10-pin female connector onto the pins to hold them in place.
+Touch your soldering iron to the pin from underneath, so the excess solder flows down onto the iron.
+Then unplug the female connector.
 P2: 5-pin header.
 Install P2 the same as P1.
 Measure the height of the pins on top.
-If more than 1/4" (6.3mm) high, tap them down into the plastic body.
+If more than 1/4" ((6.35mm) high, tap them down into the plastic body.
 They must not be higher, or they will short to the Front Panel.
 Solder on top, and cut the plastic body and pins on the bottom as short as possible.
 P3: 6-pin header.
 Install it the same as P1 and P2.
 I supplied an 8-pin part.
 Remove 2 pins so it fits on the board.
 Be sure the pins are no more than 1/4" (6.3mm) above the board.
-P2, P3 1/4" max Dev4pins.bmp
+P2, P3 1/4" max Dev4pins.bmp Insert from bottom check height solder from top cut off pin and body under board

 ICs and static electricity: (Old pros and young fools can skip this paragraph.)
 ICs are easy to damage with static electricity!
 Keep them in their protective packaging until needed.
 When you remove an IC, keep it in your hand until it is on the board.
 Pick up the board or tool with your other hand.
 Do not have the IC be the first thing to touch the tool or board.
-That way, any static electricity discharges into you, and not the IC.
+That way, any static electricity discharges into YOU, and not the IC.